-- (A) Eligibility Requirements: A member who has: - (1) Acquired 12 or more years of service, but less than 16 years of service, and - (2) Left office and has not attained age 50; and - (3) Elected to leave his or her accumulated contributions with the System. - (B) Benefit Amount: Upon attaining age 50, the member is entitled to receive an annual maximum service allowance equaling 2.5% of the member's current annual earnable compensation multiplied by the number of years of the member's service credit.
+- (1) Acquired 12 or more years of service, and - (2) Left office and has not attained age 55; and - (3) Elected to leave his or her accumulated contributions with the System. - (B) Benefit Amount: Upon attaining age 50, the member is entitled to receive an annual maximum service allowance equaling 2.5% of the member's current annual earnable compensation multiplied by the number of years of the member's service credit.
+For an elected official who first becomes a member on or after December 6, 2016, the annual maximum service allowance may not exceed 60% of the member's annual earnable compensation.
 The allowance will consist of: - (1) an annuity equal to the actuarial equivalent of the member's accumulated contributions at the time of retirement; and - (2) a pension, equal to the maximum service allowance less the annuity described in (1) above.

-10. MAXIMUM ALLOWANCE AND OPTIONAL METHODS OF RECEIVING BENEFIT PAYMENTS:
+9. MAXIMUM ALLOWANCE AND OPTIONAL METHODS OF RECEIVING BENEFIT PAYMENTS:

-(A) Maximum Allowance: Upon retiree's death, 40% of retiree's maximum allowance to unremarried spouse or dependent children until the last dies or attains age 18 (age 22 if full time student).
-All other options result in a lesser amount paid.

-- (B) Reserve Guarantee Option: Upon retiree's death, cash refund to retiree's designated beneficiary based on present value of allowance at retirement less payments made. - (C) 100% Joint and Survivor Option: Upon retiree's death, 100% of member's allowance to continue to designated beneficiary. - (D) 50% Joint and Survivor Option: Upon retiree's death, 50% of member's allowance to continue to designated beneficiary. - (E) 100% Joint and Survivor "Pop-Up" Option: Upon retiree's death, 100% of member's allowance continues to the designated beneficiary.
+- (A) Maximum Allowance: Upon retiree's death, 40% of retiree's maximum allowance to unremarried spouse or dependent children until the last dies or attains age 18 (age 22 if full time student).
+All other options result in a lesser amount paid. - (B) Reserve Guarantee Option: Upon retiree's death, cash refund to retiree's designated beneficiary based on present value of allowance at retirement less payments made. - (C) 100% Joint and Survivor Option: Upon retiree's death, 100% of member's allowance to continue to designated beneficiary. - (D) 50% Joint and Survivor Option: Upon retiree's death, 50% of member's allowance to continue to designated beneficiary. - (E) 100% Joint and Survivor "Pop-Up" Option: Upon retiree's death, 100% of member's allowance continues to the designated beneficiary.
 However, should the designated beneficiary predecease the retired member, the retiree immediately begins to receive the maximum retirement allowance; the retiree may not designate another beneficiary and no survivorship benefits are paid on the death of the retiree. - (F) 50% Joint and Survivor "Pop-Up" Option: Upon retiree's death, 50% of member's allowance continues to the designated beneficiary.
 However, should the designated beneficiary predecease the retired member, the retiree immediately begins to receive the maximum retirement allowance; the retiree may not designate another beneficiary and no survivorship benefits are paid on the death of the retiree. - (G) Specific Benefit Option: Upon the retiree's death and subject to the approval of the Board of Trustees, the member's designated beneficiary will receive: - (1) a specific lump sum amount; or - (2) a specific periodic allowance.